lunapapa-finland/wikijs/Future/ALBrooks/SnR.md

 - Forex S/R never exact since every broker has own data, while Emini is identical from the data perspective.
 - Prior H/L often tested after BO - BO PB
+- Extreme Price at the Climax in the late of the trend could be the S/R and form the second entry

 ## In regards to the options call/put wall